 - Transfer the cream onto the shallow dish and cover with plastic wrap so that it is in direct contact with the cream.
 Refrigerate until cold ( minimum of 1h)

 - Use depending on your final product.
-Before using as a filling, put the pastry cream back in a bowl and whisk vigourously unil it becaumes creamy agian and smooth.
+Before using as a filling, put the pastry cream back in a bowl and whisk vigourously unil it becaumes creamy again and smooth.

-- You can replace the vanilla pod with 1 tsp of vanilla bean paste or 1 1/2 tsp of pure vanilla extract if needed.
+- You can replace the vanilla pod with 1 teaspoon of vanilla bean paste or 1 ½ teaspoon of pure vanilla extract if needed.

 - The turmeric is to give the pastry cream the classic yellowish look.
 It can be replaced with a drop of food coloring or be removed altogether since it is optional

 Did you try this recipe?